 Seed beads are made of glass and sometimes have either linings or finishes on top of the glass.

 Seed bead shapes range from triangles to cubes to donuts to hex.
-Currently there is a trend in multiple hole shapes and complicated shapes, and it seems like we learn about a new bead or more every month.
-We are selling and carrying more and more of these, and they are not going away!
+Currently there is a trend in multiple hole shapes and complicated shapes, and it seems like we learn about a new bead or more every month!
 Some beads are faceted once (called Charlottes) or multiple times (called three-cut), giving them added sparkle.

 Finishes and colors are mostly permanent in quality beads, but be aware that dyed beads or metallic finishes may wear off under heavy use, and some may change color after prolonged exposure to UV light.
 Delicas have a wear chart available which shows colors requiring special care.
 Newer coatings such as Duracoat from Miyuki or Permanent Finish from Toho are a coating applied over the metallic finishes to enhance the wearability of the finish.